Last updated on August 12, 2026

 Nightscape Battlemage

-Planeshift, the next set in the Invasion block, had 16 cards with kicker that introduced variations to the kicker cost, allowing you to pay life, sacrifice lands, and spells where you could pay the kicker twice like on Nightscape Battlemage.
-Apocalypse rounded up the block with 13 more kicker designs, focusing on enemy-colored kicker costs.
+Planeshift, the next set in the Invasion block, had 16 cards with kicker that introduced variations to the kicker cost, allowing you to pay life and sacrifice lands, and some spells like Nightscape Battlemage had multiple kicker costs.
+Apocalypse rounded out the block with 13 more kicker designs, focusing on enemy-colored costs.

-Other sets that featured kicker were the Time Spiral block, Zendikar and Worldwake, Dominaria, Zendikar Rising, and now Dominaria United.
-Kicker is also used on supplemental sets like Conspiracy sets, Commander sets, and Modern Horizons sets when needed.
+Other sets that featured heavily kicker were the Time Spiral block, Zendikar and Worldwake, Dominaria, Zendikar Rising, and Dominaria United.
+Kicker is also used in supplemental sets like Conspiracy sets, Commander precons, and Modern Horizons sets when needed.

 Is Kicker an Additional Cost?

 Bingo!
 Kicker is an optional additional cost to cast a spell.
-It can be cast for its normal cost, or with the additional cost.
+It can be cast for its normal cost, with or without the additional cost.
 That's in contrast with cards where the additional cost to play is mandatory, like Stitched Drake and Skaab Goliath.

 Can You Reduce Kicker Costs?